Detysha Harper

-Detysha Harper (born 23 October 1998, Salford) is an English rugby union player.
-She represents England women's national rugby union team internationally and plays for Loughborough Lightning at club level.
+Detysha Martin Harper (born 23 October 1998) is an English rugby union player.
+She represents the England women's national rugby union team internationally and plays for Sale Sharks at club level.

 International career

 Harper got her first call-up to the England squad in November 2019, after playing for the Under 20s.
 She made her international debut playing for England in February 2020.
 She was called up as a replacement against Ireland at the 2020 Women's Six Nations Championship.
 England won the championship in late 2020 after delays due to the COVID-19 pandemic.

 She was again called up to the England team during the 2021 Women's Six Nations Championships.
 She played in the final versus France, helping England to take the win and make her a two-time Six Nations champion.
 Not originally named in the squad for the COVID-delayed 2021 Rugby World Cup, Harper was called up after the first two pool games to replace the injured Laura Keates.